 “This year has been mainly online giveaways and stuff,” said Melton.

-Started by her father, Doug Reynolds, Melton said the shop has been a single line Suzuki dealer for 50 years, but has recently added CFMOTO, SSR, Benelli, Bennche and Mahindra ROXOR manufacturers to offer a wider range of products for customers.
+Started by her father, Doug Reynolds, Melton said the shop has been a single line Suzuki dealer for over 50 years, but has recently added CFMOTO, SSR, Benelli, Bennche and Mahindra ROXOR manufacturers to offer a wider range of products for customers.

 “Our service department is known all over the nation.
 Some manufacturers even call us for information because we see so many things come through our doors – all makes and models and brands,” said Melton, who noted that most employees have remained with the family-owned shop for years.
 “They see and diagnose a lot, and are very good at what they do.”